 This 100 year old Mennonite built barn was recently sold as a kit.
 We will be taking this down piece by piece after complete drawings are complete.
 It will then be transported and rebuilt in Ottawa.
 Ask us about kits for sale, or build your own out of our huge selection of wholesale beams

 This barn was salvaged piece by piece and will be used as an upcoming log house.
 Stay tuned for more pics

 We recently completed this barn salvage to preserve the kit that will be used for a cabin in the woods.
 Yes, we also sell kits.

 Q. I keep hearing about "Powder Post Beetle".
 What is it exactly?

 A. Powder Post Beetle (PPB) has increased dramatically in the past few years.
 It is typically found in beams and flooring which is close to the beams.
 The PPB also likes moisture, however not too much.
-The best way to determine if your barn has PPB is to look on the sleepers and tie beams.
+The best way to determine if your barn has PPB is to look on the sleepers (floor joists, usually logs) and tie beams.
 It will have the appearance of being used as a backboard for a dart board.
 Hundreds of tiny holes together about the size of a dart tip.
 More dramatic indicators will be separation of said timbers with an enormous amount of super fine sawdust that is the texture of baking flour.
 Once your barn has this it is infected.
-The only way to kill the PPB is to kiln dry it or spray balm.
+The only way to kill the PPB is to kiln dry it or spray bomb.
 Spray companies (and we have only heard of one) charge tens of thousands of dollars, and we weren't convinced that even worked.